Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 A PES spectrum looks something like this
 ![[Pasted image 20251018205437.png]]
 Each peak in the image represents a subshell where the one with the highest binding energy is always the $1s$ orbital.
 By figuring out the relative numbers between the peaks we can experimentally figure out what atom the analyzed object is.
 In this case we can see 3 peaks which means 3 orbitals.
-Through Aufbau's principle we know it
+Through Aufbau's principle we know it contains a $1s, 2s, 2p$ orbitals by seeing the relative hights we can clearly say that this atom has the electron config of $1s^22s^22p^4$
 ## eV (Electronvolt)

 ## Electron Spin (Box Notation)